Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

+Let us now consider a system governed by the Navier-Stokes equations, and that given a number of available response measurements our task is to construct a model that best fits to these measurements.
+Let us further assume that we are only aware of the fact that the system is governed by the Navier-Stokes equation, and have full knowledge about the parameters of the differential equation, but not about its initial and boundary conditions.
+Similar to previous section, we generate synthetic response measurements by solving the following vorticity equation \cite{medjo1995vorticity}

 where $u$ and $v$ are respectively the $x$- and $y$-component of the velocity field, and $\omega$ is the vorticity, defined to be the curl of the velocity vector.
-We use the source code provided by \cite{raissi2018deep} to generate training, evaluation, and test datasets.
-Specifically, we use the Immersed Boundary Projection Method \cite{taira2007immersed,colonius2008fast} to simulate the 2D fluid flow past a circular cylinder at Reynolds number $Re=100$.
-Following the procedure presented in \cite{kutz2016dynamic}, a multi-domain scheme with four nested domains is used, with each successive grid twice as large as the previous one.
+In order to generate training, evaluation, and test datasets, we use the data provided by \cite{raissi2018deep}, which has been generated with the following specifications.
+An Immersed Boundary Projection Method \cite{taira2007immersed,colonius2008fast} is used to simulate the 2D fluid flow past a circular cylinder at Reynolds number $Re=100$.
+A multi-domain scheme~\cite{kutz2016dynamic} with four nested domains is used, with each successive grid twice as large as the previous one.
 Time and length are nondimensionalized.
 The flow has unit velocity and the cylinder has unit diameter.
 Data is collected on the highest-resolution domain with dimensions $9 \times 4$ with a resolution of $449 \times 199$.
 The Navier-Stokes solver uses a 3rd-order Runge-Kutta (RK3) scheme with time steps $\text{d}t=0.02$.
-Once the simulation converges to steady periodic vortex shedding, 151 flow snapshots are saved at each time step.
-A small portion of the resulting data set is then sub-sampled to be used for construction of deep neural network surrogates.
-Specifically, we subsample 50,000 data points.
-We use 5,000 data points for training, 15,000 data points for evaluation, and 30,000 data points for testing.
+Once the simulation converges to steady periodic vortex shedding, 151 flow snapshots are saved at each time step, out of which one is shown in figure \ref{NS_snapshot}.
+A small portion of the resulting data set is then sub-sampled to be used as the synthetic measurement data for the construction of our DNN models.
+Specifically, we subsample 5000 data points for training purposes.
+This figure and the sub-sampling region are adapted from \cite{raissi2018deep,raissi2019physics}.